Greenleaf Friends Academy

 Greenleaf Friends Academy is a private Christian school in Greenleaf, Idaho serving preschool through 12th grades.

-Located in the tranquil Boise Valley just 6 miles west of Caldwell, the academy has grown over the past century from a one-room schoolhouse into a facility consisting of classrooms, a gymnasium, elementary building, preschool building, cafeteria, athletic fields, and playgrounds.
+Located in the tranquil Snake River Valley just 6 miles west of Caldwell, the academy has grown over the past century from a one-room schoolhouse into a facility consisting of classrooms, a gymnasium, elementary building, preschool building, cafeteria, athletic fields, and playgrounds.

 It was founded in 1908 by a group of Friends (Quakers) as a college preparatory high school for the Quaker-founded community of Greenleaf, Idaho.

 Junior High grades were added in the mid-1960s and Elementary grades added in the mid-1970s.